ybayk/rxjava-recipes/README.md

 ### 1. OperatorMergeSorted

-This operator is very similar to the standard RxJava's Merge.
+This operator is very similar to the standard RxJava's MergeOperator but its implementation is loosly based on ZipOperator.
 It merges source Observables into one Observable, but does it in the order specified by the provided comparator (assuming the source Observable's have their items pre-sorted in the order consistent with the comparator).

 This operator supports backpressure which means that: